Thiokol-Woodbine explosion: Explosion and fire

 A fire originated at the work station where an ignition chemical was manually added to other chemicals prior to forming ignition pellets.
 Small fires occurred occasionally, but they had always been quickly extinguished, so there was no panic.
 This one was different; it jumped to the material on the conveyor belt and spread up and down the production line, setting fire to ignition and illuminant pellets stored in containers near the line before reaching the "cure" room and a storage room, which contained nearly five tons of processed material, pellets, and 56,322 assembled flares.

 During the 3–4 minutes after the fire began, all the workers were able to exit the building, but did not leave the area because they were unaware of a potential explosion.
 The survivors recalled two minor concussions before the enormous explosion when the contents of the "cure" and storage rooms detonated, followed by a huge fireball.

 A supervisor in another building 300 yards away heard the fire alarm and walked outside.
 He had served in Vietnam, but said the explosion was worse than anything encountered in his war experience: "I watched B-52s drop 500-pound bombs.
 This is the biggest explosion I ever saw and I saw some pretty good-sized ones.
 When it blew, the explosion kept rolling out, rolling out.
 We sat there and watched the ball of fire coming toward us."

 The explosion and fire each killed, dismembered or injured dozens of employees.
 Bodies were hurled 400 feet and debris was found 4200 ft from building M-132, which was leveled.

 Three other nearby buildings were severely damaged, and the fire engulfed nearby pine trees, which started a forest fire that eventually scorched 200 acre.

 Windows were shattered 11 mi from the site and the explosion was heard for 50 mi around.

 Twenty-four people were killed in the blast or died soon after.
-Five others later died from their injuries, primarily burns, for a total of 29 deaths.
+Five others later died from their injuries, primarily burns, for a total of 29 deaths, predominantly Black women.
 At least 50 individuals suffered debilitating injuries, including burns and limbs severed by the explosion.